 Will your self-managed fund outperform your current fund?

-Super funds use professional managers to invest your super
+Super funds use highly skilled professionals to invest your

 Have you considered the costs?

 Like all super funds, SMSFs have costs associated

 with running the fund, including investing, accounting and

 auditing.
 If these costs are high they could have a significant